Alex230805/zenith_fs/README.md

 Do tue the nature of the phisical machine where zenith will be installed it's not possible to generate a new filesystem directly from the running 8bit machine because of the size of the fstab that would occupy the entire RAM memory if you try to create a very big partition.

+### I plan to integrate a dedicated initialize function to be used on 8 bit computer, but for now is not necessary

 That's why when zenith it's compiled without the <strong>VIRTUAL_DRIVE</strong> precompiler directive <strong>zenith_initfs()</strong> would be built to only run on a modern computer.

 zenith_initfs() will build a binary file with the partition table written inside ready to be flashed in a ROM or in any support adressed by <strong>zenith_push()</strong> and <strong>zenith_pop()</strong> ( so the interface layer from zenith and the Kernel/machine ).

 The other function would be accessible by a running 8bit system without problems.